iapyeh/sshscript/v3a/SSHScript v3 Documents/module.md

 Use `shell=False` for safely quoted argument strings, `shell=True` to force the POSIX shell, or `shell="bash"` only when a command needs Bash features.
+On localhost, `shell=False` launches the parsed argument vector without a shell.
+Over SSH, SSHScript safely re-quotes that vector and sends `exec ...` through the server's command shell; operators remain arguments rather than user shell syntax, but a server-side shell still participates.

 ## Results